Khanna explains his call for Schumer to be replaced over shutdown deal: "He is not meeting the moment"

 Washington — Democratic Rep. Ro Khanna of California put the blame on Senate Minority Leader Chuck Schumer after several Senate Democrats cut a deal with Republicans aimed at ending the government shutdown and called for Schumer to step aside from his leadership post.

 "He's the leader of the Senate.
 This deal would never have happened if he had not blessed it.
 Don't take my word for it.
-Take the word of other senators who are saying that they kept Sen. Schumer in the loop the whole time," Khanna said in an interview with CBS News' "The Takeout," airing in full on CBS News 24/7 at 5 p.m. on Monday.
+Take the word of other senators who are saying that they kept Sen. Schumer in the loop the whole time," Khanna said in an interview with CBS News' "The Takeout."

 He continued: "Look, I've worked with Sen. Schumer.
 He did an incredible job on the CHIPS Act, on the [Inflation Reduction Act], on infrastructure.
 But it's time for him to be replaced.
 He is not meeting the moment.
 He's out of touch with where the party's base is."